opoplawski/ansible-pfsense/examples/lookup/README.md

 ```
 - all icmp but icmp-redirect are allowed
 - ospf is allowed on vti interfaces
-- the local server must be able to do DNS requests to office
+- the Paris server must be able to do DNS requests to Fargo private DNS servers
-- the local server can ssh into anything to the office
+- the Paris server can ssh into anything to Fargo office
-- the local laptop can connect to anything to the office
+- the Paris laptop can connect to anything to Fargo office
-- the office station must be able to connect to the local server on some ports (ssh, samba, squid, etc)
+- the Fargo station must be able to connect to the Paris server on some ports (ssh, samba, squid, etc)
-- the office station can ssh into the internet router
+- the Fargo station can ssh into the Paris internet router
-- the office station can vnc into the local station
+- the Fargo station can vnc into the Paris station
-- the office station can setup the pfSense
+- the Fargo station can setup the Paris pfSense
 ```

 ## pfSenses definition